uptake/autofocus/CONTRIBUTING.md

 ## How to Contribute

-We welcome contributions in the form of issues or pull requests!

-We want this to be a place where all are welcome to discuss and contribute, so please note that this project is released with a Contributor Code of Conduct.
-By participating in this project you agree to abide by its terms.
-Find the code of conduct in the ``CONDUCT.md`` file on GitHub.
+By participating in this project you agree to abide by its [code of conduct](./CONDUCT.md).

-If you have a problem using Autofocus or see a possible improvement, open an issue in the GitHub issue tracker.
-Please be as specific as you can.
+If you have a problem using Autofocus or see a possible improvement, please open an issue on GitHub.
+Be as specific as you can.

-If you see an open issue you'd like to be fixed, take a stab at it and open a PR!
+If you see an issue that you would like to address, please open a pull request.

 ## Steps for Making a Pull Request